 You studied at both undergraduate (BA) and postgraduate (MA) level at London Met.
 How did you find the transition from one to another?

 It was very smooth.
 The difference between the two was that in the BA the tutors tell you what to do, and in the MA you tell them what you want to do.
 You must take more responsibility in the MA, but after the BA it becomes very natural to do that.

 Did you get to use many of the facilities?

 I wish I had used more of the facilities.
 The workshops are amazing, sculpture, printing, metal, wood, photography, you name it.
 Everything is possible.
 The workshops are like playgrounds for adults.
 The technicians and the school keepers are very friendly, and they really go out of their way to help out.
-Also at The Cass you get your own studio even if you are part time, on both the BA and MA.
+Also at the School of Art, Architecture and Design you get your own studio even if you are part time, on both the BA and MA.

 Do you think that it’s important to have qualifications in order to be an artist?

 I definitely think it’s important, especially in London.
 I have talked to gallerists and they said that they don’t even consider your art if you don’t have qualifications.